Sunday, August 1, 2010

 Split Pea and White Bean Soup with Chicken

-1 pound dry cannellini beans
+1 pound green split peas1 pound dry cannellini beans

 2 large shallots, finely chopped